How to Appoint an Alternate Director?

 Need specialised advice regarding your company?
 Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our lawyer marketplace or any other legal needs.

-Jessica Maher is a legal tech intern working in the content team of Lawpath.
+Jessica Maher is a legal tech intern working in the content team at Lawpath.